FallenDeity/discord.py-masterclass/docs/hybrid-commands.md

 !!! warning "Warning"
     You can only use `defer` once per command invocation.
 Regular prefix commands do not have timeout limitations.

+!!! note "Note"
+    For regular prefix commands `defer` activates the typing status for the bot, for slash commands it shows the user that the bot is thinking as a loading state.

 ## Ephermal Messages

 You can also send ephermal messages, messages which are only visible to the person invoking the command using the `ephemeral` parameter of the `send` method.

 === "Before Deferring"

     ```python
     @bot.hybrid_command()
     async def ping(ctx: commands.Context):